 Comparative Studies Student Association hosts Social Justice Conference

-Comparative Studies Student Association will be hosting a conference presenting research topics relating to social justice on March 31.
+The Comparative Studies Student Association (CSSA) will be hosting a conference presenting research topics relating to social justice on March 31.

 The Comparative Studies Student Association (CSSA) will be hosting a “Social Justice” conference on March 31 from 9 a.m. to 4 p.m. in the Student Union.
-The CSSA is an organization to connect students in the Ph.D. in comparative studies program.
+The CSSA is an organization that connects students enrolled in the Ph.D in comparative studies program.

-The conference will include presentations on research topics, including harm reduction, gender, race, the environment, and politics.
+The conference will include presentations on research topics such as harm reduction, gender, race, the environment, and politics.

 Boisvert will be presenting on research concerning xenophobia, the fear of strangers, foreigners or immigrants.